Azure/azure-linux-extensions/DSC/README.md

 * `FileUri`: (optional, string) the uri of the MOF file/Meta MOF file/custom resource ZIP file.
 * `ResourceName`: (optional, string) the name of the custom resource module
-* `Operation`: (optional, string) the functional operation, valid values: Push, Pull, Install, Remove, Register.
-If not specified, it's considered as Push mode by default.
+* `Operation`: (optional, string) the functional operation, valid values: Register, Push, Pull, Install, Remove.
+If not specified, it's considered as Push Operation by default.
+* `NodeConfigurationName`: (optional, string) the name of the configuration to apply.
+* `RefreshFrequencyMins`: (optional, int) pecifies how often (in minutes) DSC attempts to obtain the configuration from the pull server.
+       If configuration on the pull server differs from the current one on the target node, it is copied to the pending store and applied.
+* `ConfigurationMode`: (optional, string) Specifies how DSC should apply the configuration.
+Valid values are: ApplyOnly, ApplyAndMonitor, ApplyAndAutoCorrect.
+* `ConfigurationModeFrequencyMins`: (optional, int) Specifies how often (in minutes) DSC ensures that the configuration is in the desired state.

 ### 1.2 Protected configuration